bugsnag/bugsnag-notification-plugins/README.md

         // The label to display to the user for this field "label": "Auth Token",

         // A full description or hint for this field.
-Will be displayed to the user as a hint.
         "description": "Your HipChat API auth token",

         // The data type of this field, either string or boolean (optional, defaults to string)